Couples on OnlyFans: The Honest Guide to Building This Together (Without Breaking What You Have)

 - How are expenses tracked and allocated?

-- What happens to the account if you break up?
+- What happens to the account if you separate?
 Who keeps it?
 What content comes down?

 - How is income reported for tax purposes?

-Consider a written partnership agreement.
-It feels formal.
+A written partnership agreement feels formal.
 It also prevents the most common sources of creator relationship breakdown.

 Privacy Framework